 What is a Hydrosol?

-Hydrosols (also know as hydrolats, distillate water or floral waters) are by-products of the steam-distillation process.
+Hydrosols (also know as hydrolats, distillate water or floral waters) are the aromatic water that results from steam distilling plant materials.
 When a distiller wants to extract essential oils from plant material, he fills a large cooker called a “retort” with plant material.
 This cooker is then filled with steam, and as the steam rises, the glands of the plants burst open and release essential oils inside of the plant into the steam.
 The oil moves through a condenser that cools things down, and finally, the oil is collected in a separate vessel.
 This is what we know as essential oil.
 However, what happens to that lovely fragrant water that was once steam?
 That is hydrosol!

 This image may help you visually understand the process: